Doctor Zhivago (TV series): Part I

 In Tsarist Russia in the early 1900s, Victor Komarovsky, an unctuous, wealthy businessman with political connections, is involved in a casual affair with Lara's bourgeois dressmaker mother Amalia, who encourages her teenage daughter to accept his invitation to dinner in an attempt to retain his financial support of her household.
-Initially Lara is repelled by the thought, but she finally accepts because of the pressure that he exerts on her, which ends up by forcing her to have a relationship with him.
+Initially, Lara is repelled by the thought, but she finally accepts because of the pressure he exerts on her.
+This eventually leads her to have a forceful relationship with him.

 Meanwhile, Lara is also involved in a relationship with the idealistic reformer Pasha Antipov who drifts into left-wing extremism after being wounded by sabre-wielding Cossacks during a peaceful demonstration.
-Pasha goes to Lara, whom he wants to marry, to treat his wound.
-He asks her to hide a gun he picked up at the demonstration.
+Pasha goes to Lara, whom he wants to marry, to treat his wound and he asks her to hide a gun he picked up at the demonstration.

 The title character is poet and doctor Yuri Zhivago, who first sees Lara from the window of a café.
 The two meet when Zhivago and his mentor are called to treat Amalia after she attempts suicide in response to her daughter's relationship with Victor Komarovsky.
-When Komarovsky learns of Lara's intention to marry Pasha, he tries to dissuade Lara, and then rapes her.
+When Komarovsky learns of Lara's intention to marry Pasha, he tries to dissuade her and then rapes her.
 In revenge, Lara takes the pistol she has been hiding for Pasha and shoots Komarovsky at a Christmas Eve party, but wounds another man by accident.
-It is here where Zhivago and Lara encounter each other again when he is called to tend to the wounded victim.
+Zhivago and Lara encounter each other again when he is called to tend to the wounded victim.
 Komarovsky insists no action be taken against Lara, who is escorted out.
 Upon meeting face to face, Zhivago and Komarovsky take an instant dislike to each other as Zhivago realises that Komarovsky knew his now dead father.
 Komarovsky warns Zhivago to stay away from Lara.

-Although enraged and devastated by Lara's affair with Komarovsky, Pasha marries Lara, and they have a daughter named Katya.
+Although enraged and devastated by Lara's affair with Komarovsky, Pasha marries her and they have a daughter named Katya.
 Zhivago eventually marries his cousin, Tonya Gromeko, with whom he was raised after his father, who was involved in business dealings with Komarovsky, killed himself in 1897.
 Together they have a son named Sasha.

 In 1915, with World War I in progress, Yuri Zhivago is conscripted and becomes an army doctor.
 He and Lara are reunited over a year later in a makeshift field hospital, where she is serving as a nurse while searching for her missing husband.
 The two fall in love but do not consummate their relationship.
-Together they run a hospital for several months, during which time radical changes take place throughout Russia due to the fall of the Tsar and subsequent Bolshevik takeover of the country.
+Together they run a hospital for several months, during which radical changes take place throughout Russia due to the fall of the Tsar and subsequent Bolshevik takeover of the country.
 Lara leaves the hospital to return to her village, while Zhivago returns to Moscow.